giovi321/wifi_button/README.md

 Battery Life = 2000 mAh / (209 µA / 1000) ≈ 9569.38 hours
 Battery Life in days = 9569.38 hours / 24 ≈ 398.72 days
 ```
-- The device is based on the Wemos D1 Mini (obviously a cheap clone, even though a branded one would be better for lower energy consumption) and ESPHome because they are very easy to use; obviously there are more energy efficient solutions
-- In order to keep energy consumption low, we need to keep the Wemos D1 Mini in a deep-sleep state
-	- however, in deep sleep state the Wemos D1 Mini won't be able to read an input offered by the touch sensor
-	- therefore, I have opted to use the touch sensor to wake up the Wemos D1 Mini that will go in deep-sleep automatically every 60 seconds
-	- the Wemos D1 Mini will be configured to send two mqtt messages whenever it wakes up:
-		- one message with the battery voltage
-		- one message with "hey somebody touched the touch sensor"
 - As said above, I'm using a touch sensor for a variety of reasons; touch sensors don't offer an analog output so you need a microcontroller (the Wemos D1 Mini) or, as I have chosen to do in order to reduce energy consumption of the device as I said above, use a phototransistor
 - The phototransistor is a very simple electronic component that has 2 inputs and 2 outputs:
 	- the two inputs are the anode (+) and cathode (-) of a LED encased in the package of the chip